-The acquisition of DonRiver includes a \$ 28.5 million three -year earn-out arrangement that consists of both a contingent consideration element and a contingent compensation element.
-The contingent consideration element requires additional cash consideration to be paid based on the future revenues generally derived from the DonRiver business over a 25 -month period from the acquisition date through October 31, 2020.
-The undiscounted amounts potentially payable by Ciena under the contingent consideration element range from \$ 0.0 million to \$ 15.0 million in the aggregate over the period.
-Any amounts earned under the contingent consideration element are payable in the first quarters of fiscal 2019, fiscal 2020 and fiscal 2021.
-The \$ 10.9 million fair value of the contingent consideration element as of the acquisition date was estimated by applying the income approach based upon a discounted cash flow technique using Monte Carlo simulations.
+The acquisition of DonRiver includes a \$28.5 million three-year earn-out arrangement that consists of both a contingent consideration element and a contingent compensation element.
+The contingent consideration element requires additional cash consideration to be paid based on the future revenues generally derived from the DonRiver business over a 25-month period from the acquisition date through October 31, 2020.
+The undiscounted amounts potentially payable by Ciena under the contingent consideration element range from \$0.0 million to \$15.0 million in the aggregate over the period.
+Any remaining amounts earned under the contingent consideration element are payable in the first quarters of fiscal 2020 and 2021.
+The \$10.9 million fair value of the contingent consideration element as of the acquisition date was estimated by applying the income approach based on a discounted cash flow technique using Monte Carlo simulations.
+See Note 7 below.
 The contingent compensation element of the earn-out arrangement includes an employment condition for the selling shareholders who became employees of Ciena upon the completion of the acquisition.
-The range of amounts that Ciena could pay under the contingent compensation element is between \$ 0.0 million and \$ 13.5 million in the aggregate over the period.
-Any amounts earned under the contingent will be accrued over the period earned and recorded as expense in the Consolidated Statement of Operations.
+The range of amounts that Ciena could pay under the contingent compensation element are payable in the first quarters of fiscal 2021 and fiscal 2022.
+These amounts are accrued over the period earned and recorded as expense in the acquisition and integration costs line item in the Consolidated Statement of Operations.
+During fiscal 2019 and fiscal 2018, Ciena recorded \$5.1 million and \$0.4 million, of contingent compensation associated with the earn-out arrangement, respectively.